 Whether eye dilation during an exam is necessary depends on the reason for your exam, your age, your overall health and your risk of eye diseases.

 The eye drops used for dilation cause your pupils to widen, allowing in more light and giving your doctor a better view of the back of your eye.
 Eye dilation assists your doctor in diagnosing common diseases and conditions, possibly at their earliest stages.
 They include:

 Eye dilation also makes your vision blurry and your eyes more light sensitive, which, for a few hours, can affect your ability to drive or work.
 So if eye dilation is greatly inconvenient, ask your doctor about arranging another appointment.
 Alternatives to dilation are available, but they aren't as effective for allowing a careful examination of the back of your eye.

 In determining whether eye dilation is necessary for you, your eye doctor may consider:

 - Your ethnic background.
-Some ethnic backgrounds are at increased risk of certain eye diseases.
-African-Americans and Hispanics, who are at increased risk of glaucoma, are advised to have a dilated eye exam every one to two years, starting at age 40.
+People of certain ethnic backgrounds are at increased risk of some eye diseases.
+Black people and Hispanics, who are at increased risk of glaucoma, are advised to have a dilated eye exam every one to two years, starting at age 40.

 - Your eye health.
 Having a history of eye diseases that affect the back of the eye, such as retinal detachment, may increase your risk of future eye problems.